marq24/ha-evcc/README.md

-# Home Assistant Integration __evcc 🚘☀️ Bridge (unofficial)__
+# Home Assistant Integration: __evcc🚘☀️ - Solar Charging__ (unofficial)

 ![logo](https://github.com/marq24/ha-evcc/raw/main/logo.png)

 I was surprised that looks like that there does not exist a simple Home Assistant integration for evcc - even if I do not believe that I have the need for evcc at all, I want to contribute a very simple & basic integration which allow you to control evcc objects simply via the default HA gui.

+__Please note__, _that this integration is not official and not supported by the evcc developers.
+I am not affiliated with evcc in any way.
+This integration is based on the evcc API and the evcc API documentation._

 [![hacs_badge][hacsbadge]][hacs] [![BuyMeCoffee][buymecoffeebadge]][buymecoffee] [![PayPal][paypalbadge]][paypal] [![hainstall][hainstallbadge]][hainstall]